lwdozal/lwdozal.github.io/index.md

 ---
 ## Data Science: Private Datasets and Code

+*Here I worked with University wide data to analyze topics that support decision making including revenue, retention/attrition, and student sentiment and experience.*

 ### Sentiment Analysis: Student Course Survey Comments

 I analyzed 30K+ student course surveys using sentiment analysis packages in R to identify sentiment for all comments provided in student course surveys across campus.
 I also used SQL to pull the data from the Oracle database to be used for a personalized instructor dashboard.